 I’ll start with the good news.

-Research on Talking
+Research on Talking and Your Talkative Class

 The good news is talking out loud is actually developmentally important to young children.